 - You bear the liability: If your supplier messes up the delivery process, the customer will see that as your fault and you will have to bear the liability because they purchased the product from your website.

 - Low level of control: The supplier handles and ships the products.
 That means there is no room for personalized branding, packaging, freebies, or notes to accompany the order and drive more customer satisfaction.
-Also, you don’t have control over the inventory, which can lead to order cancellation or delivery delays when you sell products that are out of stock on your supplier’s store.
+Also, you don’t have control over the inventory, which can lead to order cancellation or delivery delays when you sell products that are out of stock in your supplier’s store.

 How Does Dropshipping Work?

-The dropshipping process and business model is quite simple.
+The dropshipping process and business model are quite simple.
 This business model is a partnership between a retailer who sells products online and passes the customer orders to a supplier who manufactures and/or warehouses the products.

 The third-party supplier then packages and ships the orders directly to the customers in the retailer’s name.
 Almost any product can be dropshipped, but to succeed with this business model, you need to pick the right products and market them to the right audience.